Toronto In The Summer

 Simple.

-Jamaican Beef Patties Became A Full Obsession
+Jamaican Beef Patties Became An Obsession

-Flaky crust.
+Flaky pastry.

-High Park Felt Like A Break From The City Without Leaving It
+High Park Felt Like The City’s Backyard

-High Park doesn’t feel overly polished or designed for tourists.
+High Park doesn’t feel designed for tourists.

-The Best Part Of Toronto Is Probably The Neighborhoods
+Toronto Is Really About The Neighborhoods

-Not the landmarks.
+More than the landmarks.

 Kensington Market.